-A primary goal of environmental modeling is to assess the impact of anthropogenic activities on a given system.
+A primary goal of environmental modeling is to assess the impact of human activities on a given system.
 Central to this assessment is the itemization of the land and water management practices taking place within the system.
 The primary file used to summarize these practices is the HRU management file (.mgt).
 This file contains input data for planting, harvest, irrigation applications, nutrient applications, pesticide applications, and tillage operations.
+Information regarding tile drains and urban areas is also stored in this file.